agentmodels/agentmodels.org/chapters/5c-myopic.md

 ## Myopic Updating: the basic idea

 In Chapter 3.3, we noted that solving a finite-horizon Multi-arm bandit problem is intractable in the number of arms and trials.
 So bounded agents will use a sub-optimal but tractable algorithm for this problem.
-In this chapter we describe and implement a widely-studied approach to Bandits (and POMDPs generally) that is sub-optimal but which can be very effective in practice.
+In this chapter we describe and implement a widely-studied approach to Bandits that is sub-optimal but often effective in practice.
 We refer to the approach as *Myopic Updating*, because it is "myopic" or "greedy" with respect to exploration.
 The idea is that the agent at time $$t_0$$ assumes he can only *explore* (i.e. update beliefs from observations) up to some cutoff point $$C_m$$ steps into the future.
 After that point he just *exploits* (i.e. he gain rewards but doesn't update from the rewards he observes).
-In reality, the agent will continue to update beliefs after time $$t_0+C_m$$.
+In reality, the agent continues to update beliefs after time $$t_0+C_m$$.
 The Update-myopic agent, like the Naive hyperbolic discounter, has an incorrect model of his future self.
 We call an agent that uses Myopic Updating an "Update-myopic Agent".
 This will be precisely defined below.

-Myopic Updating is an efficient way to solve Bandit problems, yielding an optimal solution in the two-arm case refp:frazier2008knowledge, and also provides a good fit to human performance in Bandit problems refp:zhang2013forgetful.
-In what follows, we describe Myopic Updating in more detail, explain how to incorporate it into out POMDP agent model, and then exhibit its performance on Bandit problems.
+Myopic Updating is an efficient way to solve certain Bandit problems, yielding an optimal solution in the Gaussian two-arm case refp:frazier2008knowledge,<!-- TODO verify this: or is it only for best-arm ident?--> and also provides a good fit to human performance in Bernoulli Bandit problems refp:zhang2013forgetful.
+In what follows, we describe Myopic Updating in more detail, explain how to incorporate it into out POMDP agent model, and then exhibit its performance on Bandits.

 ### Myopic Updating: applications and limitations